DavDiva/DavDiva/README.md

 ### Hi there 👋
+### I am young and motivated person that actively learning C/C++ and step by step prepare for the carreer of C/C++ Developer.

 <!--
 **DavDiva/DavDiva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.